clintmadeit/Clint-Tools/docs/project_design_principles.md

   the same file location.
 - A full suite of built-in plugins.
-Any 3rd party plugin standard is going to be difficult to support across operating systems and CPU architectures, if the developers even support all of the platforms that Stargate supports.
+Any 3rd party plugin standard is going to be difficult to support across operating systems and CPU architectures, if the developers even support all the platforms that Clint-Tools supports.
-  Even if well supported on all platforms, it is cumbersome to have all users install the exact same plugins.
+  Even if well-supported on all platforms, it is cumbersome to have all users install the exact same plugins.

 ## 5. Stability